s0me-1/devtracker-bot/README.md

 ## Self-Hosting

 This Bot relies on the **DeveloperTracker API** that can be found [here](https://github.com/post-tracker/rest-api).

-Once you have your credentials, fill the `example.env` file and rename it into `.env`.
+Once you have your credentials, you can either:
+- Fill the `example.env` file and rename it into `.env`.
+- Use `docker-compose.yml` with [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/).

 You can then launch the bot as described below: